nettsi/hadouken-devenv-container/README.md

 ## License

-This project is licensed under MIT license.
+This project is licensed under Apache 2.0 license.
 See LICENSE file for details.